sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-05-Command-Line-Arguments.md

 `Hello, Will`

 That's because the String "McBurney" is stored in `args[1]`, due to the space between it and "Will".
-Note that, as general practice, **We can ignore extra and unnecessary arguments**.
+Note that, as general practice, **we can ignore extra and unnecessary arguments**.
+However, some programs take in an indeterminant number of arguments, so it varies from program to program.

 ### Arguments with spaces